samrudhiadmuthe88/firstcodedemo/README.md

 # firstcodedemo
-This is my first git repository
+This is my first git repository.
+Author - Samrudhi Admuthe